Ensuring that homework is effective is the shared responsibility of students, staff and parents/carers.

 The Parent/Carer should:

-Oversee their child’s study to ensure homework is completed on time and to a satisfactory standard.
+Oversee their child’s study to ensure homework is completed on time and to a good standard.

 Check and sign the Knowledge Organiser Workbook weekly.